-During the Vesting Period, the Beneficiaries will not own the Free Shares and will not be shareholders of the Company.
-As a consequence, they will not hold any rights attached to the ordinary shares of the Company.
+During the Vesting Period, the Beneficiaries will not own the Ordinary Shares and will not be shareholders of the Company.
+As a consequence, they will not hold any rights attached to the Ordinary Shares.

-(b) Unless otherwise determined by the Board of Directors at the time of the Allocation and except with respect to any Beneficiary who is taxable on his/her Company employment income in one of the countries listed in Exhibit 1 at the time of the Allocation (for whom this Article 6.1(b) shall not apply), if the Beneficiary ceases to be an employee or officer of the Group after the one year anniversary of the Allocation Date but prior to (i) the Acquisition Date or (ii) in the case of an Allocation that vests in tranches, the vesting date of the first tranche of the Allocation (such date in either (i) or (ii), the "First Vesting Date"), then the Beneficiary shall definitively acquire, on the First Vesting Date, a number of Free Shares that is equal to the pro rata portion (measured by the ratio of the (A) total number of fully expired quarters elapsed from the Allocation Date of the relevant Free Shares (included) to the date when the Beneficiary ceases to be an employee or officer of the Group (excluded) to (B) the total number of quarters between the Allocation

-Date included and the First Vesting Date (included)) of the number of Free Shares that the Beneficiary would have definitively acquired on the First Vesting Date, had the continued Presence condition set forth in Article 6.1(a) been satisfied on such date (rounded down to the nearest whole number).
-For instance:

-- If the Beneficiary ceases to be an employee or officer of the Group the day following the first anniversary of the Allocation Date of his Free Shares and 50% of such Free Shares vest upon the second anniversary thereof, he shall definitely acquire on such second anniversary date 25% (i.e., 4/8 50%) of his Free Shares, with the balance being automatically forfeited. - If the Beneficiary ceases to be an employee or officer of the Group the day following the first anniversary plus three months of the Allocation Date of his Free Shares and 50% of such Free Shares vest upon the second anniversary thereof, he shall definitely acquire on such second anniversary date 31.25% (i.e., 5/8 50%) of his Free Shares, with the balance being automatically forfeited.
+- Unless otherwise determined by the Board of Directors at the time of the Grant and except with respect to any Beneficiary who is taxable on his/her Company employment income in one of the countries listed in Exhibit 1 at the time of the Grant (for whom this Article 6.1(b) shall not apply), if the Beneficiary ceases to be an employee or officer of the Group after the one-year anniversary of the Grant Date but prior to (i) the Vesting Date or (ii) in the case of a Grant that vests in tranches, the vesting date of the first tranche of the Grant (such date in either (i) or (ii), the "First Vesting Date"), then the Beneficiary shall definitively secure, on the First Vesting Date, the delivery of a number of Restricted Stock Units that is equal to the pro rata portion (measured by the ratio of the (A) total number of fully expired quarters elapsed from the Grant Date of the relevant Restricted Stock Units (included) to the date when the Beneficiary ceases to be an employee or officer of the Group (excluded) to (B) the total number of quarters between the Grant Date included and the First Vesting Date (included)) of the number of Restricted Stock Units that the Beneficiary would have definitively secured and vested in on the First Vesting Date, had the continued Presence condition set forth in Article 6.1(a) been satisfied on such date (rounded to the nearest whole number).
+For instance: - if the Beneficiary ceases to be an employee or officer of the Group the day following the first anniversary of the Grant Date and 50% of such Restricted Stock Units vest upon the second anniversary thereof, he shall vest on such second anniversary date in 25% (i.e., 4/8 50%) of his Restricted Stock Units, with the balance being automatically forfeited. - if the Beneficiary ceases to be an employee or officer of the Group the day following the first anniversary plus three months of the Grant Date and 50% of such Restricted Stock Units vest upon the second anniversary thereof, he shall vest on such second anniversary date in 31.25% (i.e., 5/8 50%) of his Restricted Stock Units, with the balance being automatically forfeited.

-For the avoidance of doubt, this Article 6.1(b) shall apply only for Allocations where the First Vesting Date is more than one year after the Allocation Date.
+For the avoidance of doubt, this Article 6.1(b) shall apply only for Grants where the First Vesting Date is more than one year after the Grant Date.

-In the event of a Beneficiary who after the Allocation Date and before the First Vesting Date would be relocated from a country not listed in the Exhibit 1 where he/she was taxable on his/her Criteo employment income to a country listed in the Exhibit 1 and who, before the time of the First Vesting Date, becomes taxable on his/her Criteo employment income in a country listed in the Exhibit 1, the provision of this Article 6.1 (b) should be terminated; provided, however, that definitely acquired Free Shares prior to the relocation to a country listed in Exhibit 1 shall remain acquired.
+In the event of a Beneficiary who after the Grant Date and before the First Vesting Date would be relocated from a country not listed in the Exhibit 1 where he/she was taxable on his/her Criteo's employment income to a country listed in the Exhibit 1 and who, before the time of the First Vesting Date, becomes taxable on his/her Criteo's employment income in a country listed in the Exhibit 1, the provision of this Article 6.1 (b) shall be terminated; provided, however, that Restricted Stock Units that have become Secured Restricted Stock Units prior to the relocation to a country listed in Exhibit 1 shall remain secured and the underlying shares will be delivered upon the Vesting Date.